almostearthling/whenever/README.md

     ]
 ```

-that is, these conditions have no specific fields, if not for the mandatory `type` that should be either `"bucket"` or `"event"`:
+that is, these conditions have no specific fields, if not for the mandatory `type` that should be either `"bucket"` or `"event"` (with no operational difference, at least for the moment being):

 | Entry  | Default | Description                                          |
 |--------|:-------:|------------------------------------------------------|